Read about the symptoms of depression and how to deal with suicidal thoughts.

 Passive suicide thoughts

-If your cancer and treatment becomes too much to cope with, you may have thoughts about wanting to die.
+You may have thoughts about wanting to die if your cancer and treatment becomes too much to cope with.
 You may wish that death would come quickly and your life would be over now.

 Doctors call this having passive suicide thoughts.
 Although this is very distressing and you need to still seek medical help, it is different to actually planning to kill yourself (suicide).